Coatbridge native forest project, marlborough

 The forest ecosystem consists of many types of trees, such as red, silver, and black beech, and podocarps like rimu, kahikatea, and matai, alongside kanuka and mānuka.

 Beneath the canopy and on the fringes are various broadleaved trees and shrubs, including kamahi, akeake, broadleaf, five-finger, lancewood, mahoe, heketara, putaputaweta, wineberry, kohuhu, karamu, mapou, and akiraho.
-The native shrub daphne (Pimelea gnidia) and neinei (Dracophyllum urvilleanum) are also present in the forest, as well as the Souhtern rata tree, which are rare in the region.
+The native shrub daphne (Pimelea India) and nine (Dracophyllum urvilleanum) are also present in the forest, as well as the Southern rata tree, which is rare in the region.

 Income from carbon credit sales supports the ecological development of the area by diversifying the landowner income and valuing the retention of the forests.
 Carbon income helps with maintaining fire breaks and pest and weed control.
 This includes annual possum control by trapping and goat control on a regular basis.